Home Help for families Information & advice Education & learning Education & learning England EHC plans & assessments (England only) Annual reviews

 For more information on what to do next, see our page on Tribunal appeals.

-It is important to prepare as well as you can, as the annual review is your chance to ensure that your child’s EHC plan is fit for purpose.
+It is important to prepare as well as you can.
+The annual review is your chance to make sure your child’s EHC plan is fit for purpose.
 It may be that all is going well and the plan only needs minor tweaks.
 Or it could be that the school can no longer meet your child’s needs and you are looking for a different school.

 The local authority or school organising the review meeting will ask you to send your views in advance.
 They may send you a form to fill in, but you don’t have to be limited by this.